NTURacingTeam/zephyr_workspace/README.md

 west update
 ```

-where `<application_name>` is the name of the application you want to develop You may use `blink` as a reference application included in this repository.
+where `<application_name>` is the name of the application you want to develop.
+You may use `blink` as a reference application included in this repository.

+> [!NOTE]
-> Note: Since every Zephyr application has its own [west manifest](https://docs.zephyrproject.org/latest/develop/west/manifest.html), when switching to another application, you need to remove the current west configuration and reinitialize it:
+> Since every Zephyr application has its own [west manifest](https://docs.zephyrproject.org/latest/develop/west/manifest.html), when switching to another application, you need to remove the current west configuration and reinitialize it:
 >
 > ```bash
 > # in /workdir